hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 06: In-place Reversal of a LinkedList.md

 https://leetcode.com/problems/reverse-linked-list/
 > Given the head of a Singly LinkedList, reverse the LinkedList.
 Write a function to return the new head of the reversed LinkedList.

 To reverse a <b>LinkedList</b>, we need to reverse one node at a time.
-We will start with a variable `curren`t which will initially point to the head of the LinkedList and a variable `previous` which will point to the previous node that we have processed; initially `previous` will point to `null`.
+We will start with a variable `current` which will initially point to the head of the LinkedList and a variable `previous` which will point to the previous node that we have processed; initially `previous` will point to `null`.

 In a stepwise manner, we will reverse the `current` node by pointing it to the `previous` before moving on to the next node.
 Also, we will update the `previous` to always point to the previous node that we have processed.